educoreai-lotus/Assessment/templates/Feature_Specs/TheoreticalQuestions.md

 ## Storage Mapping

 - `examsService.buildExamPackageDoc`:
-  - Removes `hints` from all stored prompts.
+  - Removes `hints` from all stored prompts (no hints exposed to students).
   - Additionally strips `difficulty` from theoretical prompts before persistence.
   - Assigns `metadata.difficulty = "medium"` for theoretical items, and preserves difficulty for coding items.